chelyabinsk/footexp/README.md

 Assuming already have data in the *odds.csv* file, run the *chain_gen.r* file in R. It will create a file called *dumb_sparce.mm*.
 Open *dumb_chain_test.m* file in MATLAB.
 Variable *val* stores the initial position of the chain, you will have to modify it accordingly. __Obviously need to develop a better way to do this__.
 When MATLAB code is ran pay attention to two outputs.
 First output comes from *tab(index,2)* which shows 3 most likely states, and *vals* shows the probabilities of the afore mentioned states.

+Variable *steps* is used to control how many steps ahead you want to calculate probabilities to.
 ##### chain_gen.r
 Opens odds.csv file and only keep matches that have been going from time 0 to at least 90 without any missing minutes.